Nondiscrimination in District Programs and Activities

 Access for Individuals with Disabilities

 District programs and facilities, viewed in their entirety, shall be in compliance with the Americans with Disabilities Act (ADA) and any implementing standards and/or regulations.
+When structural changes to existing district facilities are needed to provide individuals with disabilities access to programs, services, activities, or facilities, the Superintendent or designee shall develop a transition plan that sets forth the steps for completing the changes.

-The Superintendent or designee shall ensure that the district provides appropriate auxiliary aids and services when necessary to afford individuals with disabilities equal opportunity to participate in or enjoy the benefits of a service, program, or activity.
-These aids and services may include, but are not limited to, qualified interpreters or readers, assistive listening devices, note takers, written materials, taped text, and Braille or large print materials.
+The Superintendent or designee shall ensure that the district’s web and mobile applications comply with technical standards prescribed by law, and as necessary, shall provides appropriate auxiliary aids and services to afford individuals with disabilities equal opportunity to participate in or enjoy the benefits of a district services, programs, or activities.
+These aids and services may include, but are not limited to, qualified interpreters or readers, assistive listening devices, assistive technologies or other modifications to increase accessibility to district and school websites, notetakers, written materials, taped text, and Braille or large print materials.
+Individuals with disabilities shall notify the Superintendent, designee, or principal if they have a disability that requires special assistance or services.
+Reasonable notification should be given prior to the school-sponsored function, program, or meeting.